-Many reviewers complain “why didn’t the Z900RS get the full-spec motor from the Z900?”
+Many reviewers and some owners complain: “Why didn’t the Z900RS get the full-spec motor from the Z900?”

 The thinking is: you’re paying more for a higher-spec motorcycle that’s even slightly heavier (not much, but in motorcycles sometimes a few kilos or pounds is a big deal, e.g. in changing out an exhaust).
 So why not get the full-power motor?

-Riders who ride both do feel that the Z900RS’s power is totally adequate, and might even be more appropriate for the riding position and style of bike.
+Riders who ride both do feel that the Z900RS’s lower power but also forward-shifted torque curve is totally adequate, and might even be more appropriate for the riding position and style of bike.
 The more upright your seating position, the more likely you are to be blown backwards by a blast of wind.